hoanglee217/HCD-API/README.md

 ![My Image](./hoangcodedao-logo-long-white.png "This is my logo")
 # HoangCodeDao's API

-This project is an ASP.NET Core Web API built by HoangCodeDao.
+This project is an ASP.NET Core Web API follow clean architecture built by HoangCodeDao.
 It provides a backend for managing various aspects of a web application, including authentication, blogs, categories, comments, tags, and images.

 ## Technologies Used